10: Altruism

 The costs and rewards of helping

 The nature of the help needed plays a crucial role in determining what happens next.
 Specifically, potential helpers engage in a cost–benefit analysis before getting involved (Dovidio et al., 2006).
-If the needed help is of relatively low cost in terms of time, money, resources, or risk, then help is more likely to be given.
+If the needed help is relatively low in terms of time, money, resources, or risk, then it is more likely to be given.
 Lending a classmate a pencil is easy; confronting someone who is bullying your friend is an entirely different matter.
 As the unfortunate case of Hugo Alfredo Tale-Yax demonstrates, intervening may cost the life of the helper.

 The potential rewards of helping someone will also enter into the equation, perhaps offsetting the cost of helping.
 Thanks from the recipient of help may be a sufficient reward.
 If helpful acts are recognized by others, helpers may receive social rewards of praise or monetary rewards.
 Even avoiding feelings of guilt if one does not help may be considered a benefit.
 Potential helpers consider how much helping will cost and compare those costs to the rewards that might be realized; it is the economics of helping.
 If costs outweigh the rewards, helping is less likely.
 If rewards are greater than cost, helping is more likely.